mdu830/employee-directory/README.md

 ### Description:

-This is a React application that allows managers to sort thought an API of their employees to help them find their information quickly.
+This is a React application that allows managers to sort though an API of their employees, and help them find their information quickly.

 ### Table of Contents
 * [Usage](#usage)